 What is a dental implant?

 A dental implant has become the golden standard for replacing missing teeth.
-A single implant consists of a titanium screw that is inserted in your jaw, a crown, and a connector that attaches the crown to the screw.
+A single implant consists of a titanium screw inserted in your jaw, a crown, and a connector that attaches the crown to the screw.
 Implants give you the ability to talk, eat, and laugh freely.

 How do dental implants work?